file-format/Products/content/en/audio/python/librosa/index.md

-<p>Librosa is very useful Python music and audio analysis library that helps software developers to build applications for working with audio and music file formats using Python.
+<p>Librosa is useful Python music and audio analysis library that helps software developers to build applications for working with audio and music file formats using Python.
 The library is easy to use and can handle basic as well as advanced tasks related to audio and music processing.
 It is open source and freely available under the ISC License.</p>
 <p>The library provides a great deal of flexibility to expert users who may be interested in processing audio files.
-The library has included support for several important features related to audio files processing and extraction such as load audio from disk, compute various spectrogram representations, harmonic-percussive source separation, generic spectrogram decomposition, loads and decodes the audio, Time-domain audio processing, sequential modeling, integrating harmonic-percussive separation, beat-synchronous and many more.</p>
+The library supports several features related to audio files processing and extraction such as load audio from disk, compute various spectrogram representations, harmonic-percussive source separation, generic spectrogram decomposition, loads and decodes the audio, Time-domain audio processing, sequential modeling, integrating harmonic-percussive separation, beat-synchronous and many more.</p>
-<p><span style="font-size: 12.16px;">.</span></p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}